zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/superset/superset.md

 In this lab, you will:
 * Install helm cli client and superset repo for k8s package installation
-* Deploy a superset application to the OKE cluster using helm cli client
+* Deploy a superset package to the OKE cluster using helm cli client
-* Define MySQL Datasource
+* Define MySQL Database in Superset
-* Import MySQL Dashboard to Grafana
+* Test MySQL Database connection with SQL Editor in Superset
-* Test the deployed Grafana applicationa against MySQL database
+* Create a simple Dashboard

 ### Prerequisites